DanielRose/apollo-link-watched-mutation/README.md

   - name: string, name of the query
   - variables: object, variables of the query
   - result: object, cached data of the query
+- evict: sentinel value

 If the callback returns data (not null or undefined), the updated data is written to the cache using writeQuery.

+If the `evict` sentinel value is returned, the query is removed from the cache.
+As a result, the query will need to be fetched from the network again.
+This can be useful if the query logic is too complex to be replicated in the frontend, for example.

 ## Example usage